-Approve Resolution No. 25-5505 as recommended by TPAC and submit to Metro Council for approval.
+Approve Resolution No. 25-5505 as recommended by JPACT and MPAC.

 IDENTIFIED POLICY OUTCOMES

 The project will support dense, equitable transit-oriented development west of US-30 between NW Nicolai and NW Vaughn streets, where predominantly vacant, low-density industrial land recently underwent land use changes to employment- and housing-focused mixed uses.
 The project will also support several indirect public benefits for the area, including new affordable housing, new middle-wage jobs onsite, a new public park, affordable commercial opportunities, and the commemoration of York-enslaved member of the Lewis and Clark Expedition who was critical to its success-through public art; these ancillary benefits are captured in a Public Benefits Agreement (PBA) between the City of Portland, property owners in the area, and Portland Streetcar, Inc.